DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-10-29-online-data-collection.md

  ---

 #### Consent Block
 Click on Q1 in the `Consent` block.
-Using the builder on the right, the first thing we can do is change the Question type, which currently says `Multiple Choice`.
-That is no good for a consent, so click on the drop down and select `Text / Graphic`.
+Notice that the Question type, visible in the Builder on the left, currently says `Multiple Choice`.
+That is no good for a consent form, so click on the drop down and select `Text / Graphic`.
 You'll already notice a variety of other useful question types, like `text entry`, `slider`, and others.

 <img src="/assets/images/2021-10-29-qualtrics/questiontype.png" alt="questiontype.png" width="200"/>